-An safer way to manage you sensitive files would be to avoid inviting collaborators to your top level folder.
+A safer way to manage your sensitive files would be to avoid inviting collaborators to your top-level folder.
 Instead, invite collaborators to the lower level subfolders, which means access to fewer files and less chance of your collaborators seeing files they should not be able to see.

 Removing Collaborator Access

 After you invite collaborators to a folder, you can return to see who the collaborators are for a particular file or folder by navigating to it in the Box web interface.
 If a collaborator no longer needs access, you can also remove his/her access from this menu.
 To remove the collaborator:

 - Click on the Collaborator’s name from the list of collaborators